microsoft/TypeScript-Node-Starter/README.md

 This all happens in memory when you run the tests, so there are no output `.js` test files for you to manage.

 ### Running tests
+Simply run `npm run test`.
+Note this will also generate a coverage report.

 ### Writing tests
 Writing tests for web apps has entire books dedicated to it and best practices are strongly influenced by personal style, so I'm deliberately avoiding discussing how or when to write tests in this guide.